Shedd Aquarium with Kids: Best Things to Do at Chicago's Biggest Aquarium

 The "At Home on the Great Lakes" area shows fish that you might see in Lake Michigan, just outside the aquarium's walls.
 This is interesting for those of us who have always wondered what zebra mussels and Asian carp look like after reading so much about them in the news.
 Our kids' favorite was the Amazon Rising exhibit, which shows how the waters of the Amazon rise and fall with the seasons and features animals like piranhas, tiger rays, emerald green tree boas, and Amazon milk frogs.

 The Oceans exhibit also features some of my favorites: the seahorses, whose tiny fins rotating and tails hanging on to seaweed always fascinate me, and the giant octopus with tentacles pressed against the glass, are fun to read and learn about.
-My daughter liked learning about ciclids and alligators in the Islands and Lakes exhibit.

 From the exhibit Underwater Beauty, photo courtesy of the Shedd Aquarium

-Ground Level Attractions and Wild Reef
+Shedd Aquarium Attractions on the Ground Level and Wild Reef

+Take the blue or green staircase from the main floor to enter the ground level, which currently sometimes holds special exhibits.
 During the summer months, you can also go outside to visit the stingray touch exhibit on the patio.
-Our unseasonably cold spring break didn't allow for this.

 Visitors can also discover another level of the aquarium by taking the elevator near the Amazon Rising exhibit to the Wild Reef.
 This feature explains how coral is a living thing that supports many other kids of wildlife.
 Larger scale tanks show off three different species of sharks, as well as wild-looking creatures like the humphead wrasse, crown of thorns sea star, and honeycomb moray.
 Adventurous kids will love to see spotted rays in a below-the-floor display where they can see the rays swim inches beneath their feet, while Pixar-lovers will enjoy the clownfish display with brightly colored Nemo fish.